Vkeat660/digitalocean-dcos-cassandra/README.md

 It means that dcos marathon wasn't able to complete the installation task.
 In my case this was because my nodes only had 4GB of ram initially, but when I increased to 8GB the problem resolved itself.

-This may be a good time to familiarize yourself with marathon and how to access logs in order to diagnos problems, since similar issues can occur with installing spark and kafka.
+This may be a good time to familiarize yourself with marathon and how to access logs in order to diagnose problems, since similar issues can occur with installing spark and kafka.

-Other issues can occur if you skipped authenticaion using **dcos auth login**, or have since moved to another bash shell window and forgot to reauthenticate.
+Other issues can occur if you skipped authentication using **dcos auth login**, or have since moved to another bash shell window and forgot to reauthenticate.

 ## Testing that the installation works! ##